 Synthetic Biology at Essex

-Research undertaken at Essex will complement existing topics of investigation in the Environmental and Plant Biosciences (EPB) group.
-Current areas of interest include:
+Research undertaken at Essex complemented existing topics of investigation in the Environmental and Plant Biosciences (EPB) group.
+Areas of interest included:

 - Construction of small molecule sensors based on fluorescent proteins

 - Re-construction of plant metabolic pathways in yeast, algae and plants for the synthesis of biofuels, bioplastics, diverse natural products (from antimicrobials to carotenoids), and bioremediation

 - Development of synthetic transcription factors that respond to environmental or chemical signals

 - Development of robust and adaptable genome editing tools for manipulation of plant processes